ckm65/Cornell-Dance-Team/documents/design-journey.md

 > Using your notes from above, describe your user by answering the questions below.

 1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?
 User 2 is also a female at Cornell.
-She is a freshman who is involved in athletics on campus and clubs involved in leadership.
+She is a freshman in Arts & Sciences and is involved in athletics on campus and clubs involved in leadership.
 She was not as interested in learning more about this club as the first user.

 2. Does the user belong to your target audience of the site?
 (Yes / No)
 > If “No”, what’s your strategy of associating the user test results to your target audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the target audience?